 However, a plethora of guidance and rules exist for successful curbside recycling.
-Some items will make the cut, and some might not.
-And the recycling rules differ from place to place, and what works in the next state might not for your curbside service.
+Some items will make the cut and can go in your residential recycling bin, and some might not.
+Furthermore, the recycling rules differ from place to place, and what works in the next state might not work for your curbside service.
 And such mistakes may mean that the entire content of your recycle bin ends up in the landfill.

 If you do not recycle, it may be because you do not know how beneficial it is to you, the economy, and the environment.
 Here are some reasons you should begin right now.

 A landfill is an essential tool in waste management.
 We think of them as nothing more than mountains of trash, but they are, in fact, a drain on available land.
-Recycling helps in reducing the amount of waste we send to landfills.
+Recycling helps in reducing the amount of plastic waste and other trash we send to landfills.
 This leaves space for waste that can serve no other purpose.

-For example, metal recycling produces fewer emissions compared to production from virgin materials.
+For example, metal recycling produces fewer emissions than virgin materials production.
 Scrap recycling industries report that metal recycling can cut greenhouse gas emissions by 300 million to 400 million tons1.

-When we conserve resources, we take an important step to ensure that future generations have enough resources to live on.
-Recycling reduces the need for virgin resources and helps us get the highest potential value from the resources already in circulation.
+When we conserve resources, we take an essential step to ensure that future generations have enough resources to live on.
+When we recycle, we reduce the need for virgin resources, and it helps us get the highest potential value from the resources already in circulation.

-Recycling plastic helps to conserve fossil fuel, a precious and versatile resource that is unrenewable.
-Recycling iron, steel, tin, and other products made from mineral ores reduces the need for mining and aids the conservation of these resources.
+Recycling plastic helps conserve fossil fuel, a precious and versatile resource that is unrenewable.
+Additionally, recycling iron, steel, tin, and other products made from mineral ores reduces the need for mining and aids the conservation of these resources.

 Recycling items like clothing and paper also helps to conserve water as well.
-Paper recycling ensures that we use fewer trees, which are one of our strongest tools in fighting global warming, in paper production.
+Paper recycling ensures that we use fewer trees, one of our strongest tools in fighting global warming and in paper production.
 Every ton of paper we recycle saves 17 trees, 380 gallons of water, and 4000 kilowatts of energy.

 When we recycle, we also conserve energy as well.
 In almost all cases, recycled materials require less energy to produce.
 Manufacturing with recycled aluminum, for instance, uses 95% less energy than producing the same amount of aluminum with bauxite.

 Recycling facilities employ millions of people all over the world.
-That means that every time you recycle, you help someone who works in a recycling company keep their job.
+Every time you recycle, you help someone who works in a recycling company keep their job.

 According to a statement by the EPA, 1,000 tons of recycled waste provides 1.17 jobs.
-In the United States, the recycling industry employs about 681,000 people, pays $37.8 billion in wages and $5.5 billion in tax revenues2.
+The recycling industry employs about 681,000 people in the United States and pays $37.8 billion in wages and $5.5 billion in tax revenues2.
 Research predicts that the UK recycling industry will have created 51400 jobs by 20254.